crawlab-team/crawlab-docs/en/SDK/CLI.md

 ⚠️Note: the '<api_address>' here is the address of the back end API.
 If you are using the docker image, you only need to add a suffix '/api' after the web interface URL.
 For example, if your web access address is 'http://localhost:8080', your '<api_url>' is 'http://localhost:8080/api'.

-### Upload crawler
+### Upload spider

-It is a troublesome thing to upload a crawler through the web interface in Crawlab.
-You need to package the crawler file into a zip file and then upload it to Crawlab.
-With the CLI command line tool, you can upload the crawler file with one line of command.
+It is a troublesome thing to upload a spider through the web interface in Crawlab.
+You need to package the spider file into a zip file and then upload it to Crawlab.
+With the CLI command line tool, you can upload the spider file with one line of command.

 The operation command is as follows.